 - 1. Select Tools, and then GeneMapper ID-X Manager. - 2.
 Select the 'Analysis Methods' tab. - 3.
-Select New, and a new analysis method dialog box will open. - In the 'Analysis Method Editor' window, select GeneMapper ID-X Security Group as the Security Group.
+Select New, and a new analysis method dialog box will open. - 4.
+In the 'Analysis Method Editor' window, select GeneMapper ID-X Security Group as the Security Group.
 This allows access for all users of the software.
 Other security groups may be used. - 5.
-Enter a descriptive name for the analysis method, such as "PowerPlex ESI 17 Pro 20% Filter."
-Select the 'Allele' tab (Figure 25). - 6.
-Select the bins text file that was imported in Section 6.1. - 7.
+Enter a descriptive name for the analysis method, such as "PowerPlex ESX 17 20% Filter". - 6.
+Select the 'Allele' tab (Figure 25). - 7.
+Select the bins text file that was imported in Section 6.1. - 8.
 Ensure that the 'Use marker-specific stutter ratio and distance if available' box is checked.
 Doing this will assign locus-specific stutter filters and distances from the imported stutter file.
 Ensure that the appropriate global filter is applied to this analysis method.
 For example, for a 20% filter, enter "0.20" for the Amelogenin Cutoff and Global Cutoff Value for Tri and Tetra repeats (Figure 25).
+You may need to optimize these settings.
+In-house validation should be performed.

 Figure 25.
-The GeneMapper® ID-X 'Allele' tab with settings for using a 20% peak filter.
+The GeneMapper® ID-X Allele tab with settings for using a 20% peak filter.

-8. Select the 'Peak Detector' tab (Figure 23).
+9. Select the 'Peak Detector' tab (Figure 23).
 You will need to optimize these settings.
 In-house validation should be performed.

-- 1. Select full range or partial range for the analysis range.
+- Select full range or partial range for the analysis range.
 When using a partial range, choose an appropriate analysis range based on your data.
 Choose a start point after the primer peak and just before the first defined internal lane standard peak to help ensure proper sizing of the internal lane standard. - 2.
 The peak amplitude thresholds are the minimum peak heights at which the software will call a peak.
 Individual laboratories should determine their peak amplitude thresholds from internal validation studies. - 3.
-The normalization box can be checked or unchecked. - 4.
-The peak window size shown in Figure 23 is not the default setting.
-It has been changed to 11 from the default value of 15.
-This ensures that the software can resolve alleles in the ladder that are 1 base apart for the larger loci such as D1S1656, D12S391 and D2S441. - 9.
-Select the 'Peak Quality' tab.
+The normalization box can be checked or unchecked.

+10. Select the 'Peak Quality' tab.
 You may change the settings for peak quality.

-Note: For Steps 9 and 10, see the GeneMapper® ID-X user's manual for more information.
-The settings in Steps 9 and 10 should be based on the results of your internal validation.
+Note: For Steps 10 and 11, see the GeneMapper® ID-X user's manual for more information.

-- 10. Select the 'SQ & GQ Settings' tab.
-You may change these settings. - 11.
-Select Save to save the new analysis method. - 12.
+- 11. Select the 'SQ & GQ Settings' tab.
+You may change these settings. - 12.
+Select Save to save the new analysis method. - 13.
 Select Done to exit the GeneMapper® ID-X Manager.